mindspore-ai/docs/install/mindspore_cpu_install_pip_en.md

     # sudo PYTHON_VERSION=3.9 MINDSPORE_VERSION=1.5.0 bash ./ubuntu-cpu-pip.sh
     ```

-    The script will:
+    This script performs the following operations:

-    - Set the source list to huaweicloud source.
+    - Change the source list to HUAWEI CLOUD source.
     - Install the dependencies required by MindSpore, such as GCC, gmp.
     - Install Python3 and pip3 via APT and set them as default.
     - Install MindSpore in CPU by pip.

-    For more usage, please refer to the description at the head of the script.
+    For more usage, see the script header description.

-- If your system has already installed some dependencies, such as Python, GCC, etc., it is recommended to install manually by referring to the following installation steps.
+- If some dependencies, such as Python and GCC, have been installed in your system, you are advised to perform the following steps to manually install MindSpore.

 ## Environment Preparation